Custom Trip Plan

 City Center Highlights and Shopping

 Being such a small town, Taormina offers the perfect opportunity to enjoy a nice afternoon of walking and shopping.
-The whole center is a pedestrian area, which will allow you to easily walk around and explore the city on your own.
-Corso Umberto is the main walking street that crosses the whole center of Taormina and here you will find many luxury boutiques, clothes shops, jewelleries (which gave the town the nickname of "the Sicilian Saint Tropez"), as well as grocery stores, restaurants and some cafês and bars where you can sit and relax, have a cup of coffee or, in the late afternoon, a nice aperitivo overlooking the sea from above.
+The whole center is a pedestrian area, which will allow you to walk around and explore the city on your own easily.
+Corso Umberto is the main walking street that crosses the whole center of Taormina.
+Here you will find many luxury boutiques, clothes shops, and jewelers (which gave the town the nickname "the Sicilian Saint Tropez"), as well as grocery stores, restaurants, and some cafes and bars where you can sit and relax, have a cup of coffee or, in the late afternoon, a nice aperitivo overlooking the sea from above.

 City Center Highlights and Shopping